Kathleen Rubins: NASA career

 Rubins was selected in July 2009 as one of 14 members of NASA Astronaut Group 20.
 She graduated from Astronaut Candidate Training, where her training included International Space Station (ISS) systems, Extravehicular Activity (EVA), robotics, physiological training, T-38 flight training and water and wilderness survival training.

-She also participated in the fourth edition of the ESA PANGAEA training program (September and November 2021).
-Together with the ESA astronaut Andreas Mogensen, Rubins went to the Italian Dolomites, to the Ries Crater in Germany and the volcanic landscapes of Lanzarote, Spain.
-ESA's Pangaea program prepares astronauts and space engineers to identify planetary geological features for future missions to the Moon, Mars and asteroids.

 She became the 60th woman in space when she launched on Soyuz MS-01 in July 2016.
-She was inspired by learning the constellations with her dad and going to local “star-gazing” gatherings and science museums as early as she could remember as a young child.
+She was inspired by learning the constellations with her dad and going to local "star-gazing" gatherings and science museums as early as she could remember as a young child.
 She had always been fascinated with science and exploring the world.

+In 2021 and 2022, Rubins participated in the fourth edition of the ESA PANGAEA field geology training program.
+Together with the ESA astronaut Andreas Mogensen, Rubins trained in the Italian Dolomites, Ries Crater in Germany, the volcanic landscapes of Lanzarote, Spain, and the anorthosite outcrops of Lofoten, Norway.